 Before coming to Penn, I completed my B.A. at the University of Hong Kong, double majoring in Linguistics and Music, with a minor in German.
-At HKU, I was affiliated with the the Language Development Laboratory.
+At HKU, I was affiliated with the Language Development Laboratory.

 Advisors: Dr. Jianjing Kuang, Dr. Mark Liberman